revilofr/js_training/Training_5_Express/learning_express_with_twitter/README.md

 good way to learn languages.
 [CodeSchool](http://www.codeschool.com)

-Anyway Chapter 5.1 could be a bit frustrating assuming that you try to really develop things as you learn it.
+Anyway Chapter 5.1 could be a bit frustrating assuming that you try to develop things for real as you learn them.
 As Gregg Pollack told us into the video, Twitter api has changed since they created the Real time web courses, and the provided code doesn't work anymore.